 Apprenticeships?
 Not just for school leavers!

-With the launch of the Government’s Apprenticeship Reforms in May, apprenticeships now offer great opportunities for individuals of all ages and abilities.
-Here our National Careers Service Adviser Joanne Williams gives an overview of the recent changes and a customer explains how they have helped him start a new career.
+Apprenticeships having undergone a transformation.
+They now offer great opportunities for individuals of all ages and abilities.
+Here, our National Careers Service Adviser Joanne Williams gives an overview of the changes and a customer describes how an apprenticeship helped him start a new career.

 Gone are the days when you could only access apprenticeships as a school leaver.
 There is now no upper age limit and if you are over 16, living in England, not in full time education then you are eligible to become an apprentice.

 There are opportunities to find employers that are willing to take on non-traditional employees, training providers that will train you and possible funding to pay for it.

 Wherever you are on your career path, an apprenticeship can make a big difference: whether you face barriers to work and now have to change direction or simply want to move forward and chase the goal you once thought was impossible.